This is how to ensure your career path stays on track

 A career path can quickly go off the rails if you don’t follow some ground rules about a career.

-Career advancement may come in many forms, ranging from moving up the corporate ladder from individual contributor to a formal leader to taking on more responsibility in your current role.
+Career advancement can take many forms.
+It can include moving up the corporate ladder from an individual contributor to a formal leader.

-You must develop a flexible plan for your career and understand the rules of a successful career.
-There are some fundamental things that all careers have in common.
+You must develop a flexible career plan and understand the key principles of a successful career.

 There are five fundamental rules of moving up in your career.
 Let’s dive in.